Afton, Wyoming

 Afton is a town in Lincoln County, Wyoming, United States.
-The population was 1,911 at the 2010 census.
+The population was 2,172 at the 2020 census.
 Afton is home to the world's largest arch made of elk antlers.
-Spanning 75 ft across the four lanes of U.S. Highway 89, the arch consists of 3,011 elk antlers and weighs 15 tons.
+Spanning 75 ft across the four lanes of U.S. Highway 89, the arch, completed in 1958, consists of 3,011 naturally shed elk antlers and weighs 15 tons.

 History

 The first settlement at Afton was made in 1885.
 The community takes its name from the River Afton, in Ayrshire, Scotland.

 Geography

-Afton is the largest city in Star Valley, a grassland valley in forested mountains.

 According to the United States Census Bureau, the town has a total area of 4.18 sqmi, all land.

 A periodic spring is Afton's main water supply, which cycles on and off during the summer, fall, and winter at 12 to 18 minute intervals.
 During the spring the flow never stops due to increased water supply from the melting snowpack.
 At full flow the Intermittent Spring discharges up to 285 gallons per second.
 It is located five miles east of Afton, a short hike from the end of Swift Creek Road.